Here are 8 tips to keep you (and your passwords) safe online and protected against identity fraud

 You should make sure you have anti-virus and anti-spyware programmes installed on all of your devices, and that you always keep them updated.

 You should also try to avoid using public Wi-Fi networks to access online banking or other sensitive accounts, as someone could breach the security.
+If a website requires personal information, check that the web address has 'https' in the URL rather than 'http', as this suggests the site is secure.

 It’s also a good idea to keep your devices, software and apps up-to-date as these may have enhanced security features.
 (So no more ignoring those update notifications on your phone for weeks on end).